Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 A collaborator account can be deleted by admins.
 Once an account is deleted, the action is irreversible.

 To delete a collaborator account:
-1. In the Asgardeo Console, click **Manage > Users**.
+1. On the Asgardeo Console, click **Manage > Users**.
-2. Click the **Delete** icon for the user you want to remove.
+2. Click **Delete** for the user you want to remove.
-3. Enable the checkbox to confirm your action.
+3. Select the checkbox to confirm your action.
 4. Click **Confirm**.